COVID-19 and homeworking — what are your responsibilities as an employer?

 What are some of the legal responsibilities that employers have to consider whilst requesting their employees to work from home temporarily during the…

-With the sudden onset of COVID-19, homeworking has become the Government’s work method of choice to encourage social distancing and keep the economy moving.
+With the sudden onset of COVID-19, homeworking has become the government’s work method of choice to encourage social distancing and keep the economy moving.
 Improvements in technology have meant for many, agile working is now a possibility.

 Health & Safety

 Employers need to be mindful that by reducing the risk of infection to COVID-19, they do not expose their employees to other, preventable risks.
-As an employer, you have the same health and safety responsibilities for home workers as for any other workers.
+As an employer, you have the same health and safety responsibilities for home workers as for any other worker.
 This is particularly relevant where such arrangements are likely to be ongoing.
 An assessment of the risks associated with COVID-19 and taking appropriate steps to address those risks is part and parcel of any employer’s primary duties under the Health and Safety at Work etc. Act 1974 (“ensure the HEALTH and safety of its employees and others that might be affected by the undertaking”).

 The task may initially seem daunting but it must be carried out.
 Approach the exercise just like any other risk assessment.
 If you employ 5 or more employees, you will need to create a written document setting out your assessment of the risks and the steps you are taking to manage those risks.
 In particular, you will need to consider the risks associated with using computers and work equipment, stress, and lone working.